 A DUI charge will affect you, but it shouldn’t ruin your life.
-With the help of a Lower Merion DUI lawyer from Kellis Law Firm, you have a much greater chance of having your charges dropped or reduced.
+With the help of a Lower Merion DUI lawyer from Kellis Law Firm, you have a greater chance of having your charges dropped or reduced.

-Call us at (215) 977-4183 today for more information and to schedule your free consultation.
+Call us at (215) 977-4183 today for more information and to schedule your free consultation

 Protect Your Future.
 Get a Lawyer.

-For these reasons and more it’s important to properly defend yourself against criminal charges after getting arrested for a DUI.
+For these reasons and more, it’s important to properly defend yourself against criminal charges after getting arrested for a DUI.
 There are always options available to decrease your chances of landing in a worst-case scenario.

 You can appoint a Lower Merion DUI lawyer to represent you and provide criminal defense for your case.
 The Law Offices of Steven E. Kellis can offer experienced DUI defense services for anyone arrested in Lower Merion or elsewhere in Pennsylvania.